Unity-Technologies/com.unity.probuilder/README.md

 ### ProBuilder 3.x

+Starting with 4.x, ProBuilder is distributed as source code using assembly definition files.
+ProBuilder 3.x was distributed in pre-compiled DLLs.
+To build a DLL package for a 3.x update:

-Check out the `v3.x-release` branch, and follow the instructions in the README.
+- [ ] Check out the `v3.x-release` branch
+- [ ] Check out the `com.unity.probuilder-dll` repository
+- [ ] Follow build instructions in the README of the `3.x` branch.

 ### Asset Store